RamSailopal/global-dtree/README.md

 1) Create a free/paid Gitpod account - https://www.gitpod.io/
 2) Log into the account
 3) Open a new browser tab and add **gitpod.io/#https://github.com/RamSailopal/global-dtree** to the address - This will create a new Gitpod cloud instance.
-4) Wait till there are the Docker compose messages stop scrolling and then click on the ports in the bottom right of the Gitpod window and then the globe icon next to the 8--3 port.
+4) Wait till the Docker compose messages stop scrolling in the terminal and then click on the ports in the bottom right of the Gitpod window, then the globe icon next to the 8002 port.
 This will open another browser tab.
-5) Enter CARS for the global and the dTree chart for the global will appear.
+5) Enter CARS for the global and then submit.
+The dTree chart for the global will appear.